 How to prepare for NIFT 2026 English Comprehension?

-Here are some tips to improve your English comprehension abilities and prepare for the NIFT 2026 exam:
+Here are some tips to improve your English comprehension abilities and prepare for the NIFT 2026 exam.

 - Do active reading - You mustn’t simply read the texts, but engage and interact with the words and underlying concepts given in the text.
-If you do active reading, it will engage your brain which will help you come up with effective strategies to retain what you have read.
+If you do active reading, it will engage your brain, which will help you come up with effective strategies to retain what you have read.

-- Decide the purpose of your reading - It is important to know beforehand what kind of questions will be asked from the given assignment.
+- Decide the purpose of your reading - It is important to know beforehand what kind of questions will be asked in the given assignment.
 Reading for a multiple-choice exam will require greater attention to detail than reading for discussion or to write an essay.

 - Identify the keyword - The passage will also have keywords that revolve around the central theme of the passage.
 You need to identify these keywords.

 - Subject-verb agreement - Unless you are grammatically sound, you won’t be able to fix errors in the subject-verb agreement.
-So, brush up your grammar.
+So, brush up on your grammar.

-- Learn how to create crisp sentences - You not only need to learn how to frame meaningful sentences, but must be able to keep crisp and clean.
+- Learn how to create crisp sentences - You not only need to learn how to frame meaningful sentences, but must be able to keep them crisp and clean.

 - Read up on parts of speech - You need to know the various parts of speech, their functions, and usage.
 Get hold of a good grammar book to improve on this front.